Do you dream of being able to make money with your website? It can feel exactly like that – just a dream.

-A great example of a niche site that’s providing a great service for both employers and site visitors is Problogger.
-Their job board helps them generate a steady stream of traffic, while also earning monthly fees from the companies who post the jobs (last month they had around 50 job postings at $70 a pop…you do the math!).
+A great example of a niche site that’s providing a great service for both employers and site visitors is Problogger (above).
+Their job board helps them generate a steady stream of traffic, while also earning monthly fees from the companies who post the jobs.

-Offering free and premium placement on your site in the form of directory listings is another great way to attract visitors and make money in the process.
-Just make sure your listings are Nofollowed as per Google’s guidelines!
+Offering free and premium placement on your site in the form of directory listings is another great way to attract visitors and make money with your website.
+Just make sure your listings are nofollowed as per Google’s guidelines!

 If you have a WordPress blog, you can easily set up a directory using a free plugin.
-For instance, the Business Directory Plugin will allow you to quickly and easily set up your entire directory within minutes.
+For instance, the Directorist plugin will allow you to quickly and easily set up your entire directory within minutes.

 If your blog and social media followers are active and engaged, it may be time to create an exclusive member’s only discussion board.
 This could be a place to come for advice, tips, or to commiserate; and unlike on your blog or social media, all comments are kept private and aren’t indexed by the search engines.

-Always wanted to write a book?
-If you have some impressive metrics on your site – like unique visitors, rss subscribers, email subscribers, or social media followers – approaching a publisher isn’t quite so scary.
+Well, if you have some impressive metrics on your site – like unique visitors, email subscribers, or social media followers – approaching a publisher isn’t quite so scary.

 There are so many different ways to make money with your website.
-Which strategies you use will depend on many factors…but the good news is this: there are no right or wrong options!
-Choose a few strategies that appeal to you and start earning money today!
+Which strategies you use will depend on many factors…but, the good news is there are no right or wrong options!
+Choose a few strategies that appeal to you and start earning money today.